Rere - Creating a culture of self-expression and positivity in Magelang, Indonesia

 Inspired by the power of stories and the interest expressed by her friends, Rere formed Rumah Baca Mc Ganz, or Mc Ganz Reading Center in English, in 2014.
 At the age of 10 and with the help of her mother, Rere opened the Center inside her home.
 The Center incites a community of young people to practice reading and writing to express their voice, master empathy, and contribute enriching content for other young people to read.
 Rere aspires for her and her friends to produce more positive, youth-driven content that challenges and outpaces mainstream, negative narratives.

-Today, at the age of 14, the Center includes a mini library with books that young people can read and borrow as well as youth-oriented activities, such as writing workshops, outbounds, morning exercises, and weekly charity events.
+At the age of 14, Rere was running a Center with a mini library with books that young people can read and borrow as well as youth-oriented activities, such as writing workshops, outbounds, morning exercises, and weekly charity events.
 Rather than just focusing on reading and writing, these activities create an environment that manifests positivity and changemaking, which is why Rere calls her initiative a “multiliteracy” strategy.

 Books in the library are both from Rere’s family’s collection and donated through a national government program.
 Her library qualifies for this program as it is officially registered with Indonesia’s Ministry of Education.
 On the 17th of every month, citizens across the country can donate books at their local public post office, and the books are then redistributed across the community to public libraries for free.